- An AppSheet plan that supports database connections.

 Connect apps to the database

 The database and schema are now connected to your AppSheet account.
 From within an AppSheet app, the process to add tables from a database is the same as adding tables from a spreadsheet.
-Go to Data > Tables and click + Add New Table.
-Select the database schema from the list.
-Then select the required table.
+See Add a table.

 The database may appear in your AppSheet account as database-1.
 You can change the name for your database in AppSheet as follows: